Perfect for us !

 Is the boot design differently?
 I have someone giving me a cargo boot mat which fit the g4x model.
 Can it be used in my xv 2020?

-Hi @ KJM, We're sorry to hear of your experience.
-Please feel free to contact us either through our Customer Relations Team on 1800 226 643 or email@example.com.
-Alternatively, you're welcome to send us a message through our Facebook page with your vehicle details and we'll be in touch.
+Hi @ Wendy, We're sorry to hear of your experience with your XV.
+Our Customer Relations Team is available on 1800 226 643 or firstname.lastname@example.org.
+Alternatively, you're welcome to send us a private message to our Facebook page with your vehicle details and we'll be in touch.
 The Subaru Team.

 Get an answer from our members and Subaru Australia representatives